 If you want to see an example of spending just one day in LA using a Go City LA pass you can visit this post.

 Warner Bros Studio Tour

 Children 5 years old and up can participate in the studio tour.
 While it is geared towards adults, it can still be enjoyable for children.
 There is a lot for them to do at the end of the tour when you get to explore the DC and Harry Potter exhibits.
 The tour is ideal for fans of DC, The Big Bang Theory, Pretty Little Liars, Gilmore Girls, Friends, movies & more!
 This is my favorite studio tour, and I have done them all.
 You can read more about visiting the Warner Bros Studio here.

 View this post on Instagram

 Skirball Cultural Center is such a fun and interesting museum.
 They have a mini Noah’s Ark that is amazing.
 They have so much to offer for the entire family as well as a wonderful cafe.
 Christina and her family visited when the museum had a Jim Henson exhibit (which is gone now) but you can read about that experience on her blog here.

 The Grove is a favorite outdoor shopping and entertainment center.
 At The Grove, you can visit the American Girl Doll store which has a cafe where you can dine with your doll.
 It is so much fun to ride the trolley and visit the Famers Market.
-Barnes and Noble has a bunch of book signings, including children’s books, with celebrities.
+Barnes and Noble host a bunch of book signings, including children’s books, with celebrities.
 I have met stars like Dick Van Dyke, Neil Patrick Harris, Drew Barrymore, and Kate Hudson at their events.
 You can find out about upcoming events through Barnes and Noble’s Instagram.